-Best practice is a big idea when it comes to care for your child.
+Best practice is a big idea when it comes to caring for your child.
 Best practice –a term which essentially means providing the best for your child at every opportunity, also means there are lots of occasions in which you can attempt to meet this big idea.
-At Child’s Play we hope to continue striving for best practice, it’s not something you can achieve because you should always be striving to do more.
+At Child’s Play, we are striving for best practice every day; it’s not something you can achieve because you should always be striving to do more.

 Incursions are a big part of the program we offer right from our youngest children through to kindergarten.
-We feel it is important to provide children with a variety of different opportunities for learning.
-These different programs focus on different developmental areas and child interests, from musical exploration to physical development and even the opportunity to further language development through learning some of the Chinese language.
-As children become older and more independent, we also look to excursions for even further opportunities for learning.
-Exploring what children can investigate and learn in different environments and how we can bring these aspects into our day to day learning.
+We feel it is vital to provide children with a variety of opportunities for learning.
+These programs focus on different developmental areas and child interests, from musical exploration to physical development and even allow your child to further language development through learning some Chinese language.
+As children become older and more independent, we also look to provide excursions for even further opportunities for learning.
+We are exploring what children can investigate and learn in different environments and how we can bring these aspects into our day to day learning.

 Best practice is something worth striving for in the interest of your children, something that at Child’s Play, we are always striving to reach.
 If you would like to find out more please get in touch with one of our educators or download our handbook.